Mercedes-Benz W116: Hydropneumatic suspension

-W116 was first model from Mercedes-Benz to feature the hydropneumatic suspension system.
-While the principle is similar to Citroën’s, Mercedes-Benz made some changes.
-The hydraulic pump was driven by the timing chain instead of a rubber belt for more reliability (Citroën’s system would lead to loss of hydraulic power if belt failed).
+W 116 was the first model from Mercedes-Benz to feature the hydropneumatic suspension system.
+While the principle is similar to Citroën's, Mercedes-Benz made some changes.
+The hydraulic pump was driven by the timing chain instead of a rubber belt for more reliability (Citroën's system would lead to loss of hydraulic power if the belt failed).
 Mercedes-Benz utilised the hard rubber dampers as temporary dampers in event of hydraulic failure.
-The height adjustment had a smaller range of height as compared to Citroën (5 cm versus 50 cm).
+The height adjustment had a smaller range of height as compared to Citroën (40 mm versus 50 mm).
 Unlike Citroën, the car did not “sink” to the ground after shutting off the engine, and the driver did not have to wait for the hydraulic power to spool up and lift the car to the operating height.

 The full hydropneumatic suspension system was fitted to the 450 SEL 6.9 as standard.
 In 1977, the self-levelling rear suspension system was offered for 450 SEL as an extra cost option outside the North American market.